Goldsboro School Bus Accident Attorney

 How Often Do School Bus Accidents Happen in North Carolina?

 Many North Carolina school kids rely on buses for transportation.
 Data from the North Carolina Department of Public Instruction indicates that school buses transport over 792,900 students to and from school statewide each year.
-However, according to the North Carolina Department of Transportation (NC DOT), there are approximately 770 school bus crashes causing over 720 personal injuries and nearly 10 fatalities statewide each year.
+However, according to the North Carolina Department of Transportation (NC DOT), there are approximately 770 school bus crashes causing over 720 personal injuries and more than 10 fatalities statewide each year.

 Although mechanical errors may cause or contribute to school bus accidents, most of these crashes result from driver negligence.
 This negligence can be on the part of the bus driver or the driver of another vehicle.
 Some of the most common causes of school bus accidents include: